List of Marvel Comics characters: T: Transonic

-Donald Trask III
+Donald Trask

 Donald Trask III is a character appearing in American comic books published by Marvel Comics, in association with the X-Men.
 Created by Grant Morrison and Frank Quitely, the character first appeared in New X-Men #114 (July 2001).

-He is the nephew of Bolivar Trask, the son of Donald Trask Jr., and the grandson of Donald Trask Sr. Trask is recruited by Cassandra Nova since the Wild Sentinels can only obey Donald's orders, but Nova is done copying all of his DNA and kills Trask due to not longer needing him.
+The nephew of the Sentinels' creator Bolivar Trask, Donald Trask is recruited by Cassandra Nova since the Wild Sentinel can only obey Donald's orders, but Nova is done copying all of his DNA and kills Trask due to not longer needing him.

 Larry Trask

 Larry Trask is a character appearing in American comic books published by Marvel Comics.
 The character first appeared in X-Men #57 (June 1969) and was created by Roy Thomas and Neal Adams.
 He is the mutant son of the Sentinels' creator Bolivar Trask.

 At the age of five, Larry's mutant power of precognition manifests when he predicts his mother's death.
-Soon after, he loses his older sister Tanya, a mutant time-traveler who becomes lost in the timestream.
+Soon after, he loses his older sister Tanya Trask, a mutant time-traveler who becomes lost in the timestream.

-Fearful of the "mutant menace", Bolivar crafts a medallion that blocks Larry's powerful visions of the future, as well as erases any memory of them.
+Fearful of the "mutant menace", Bolivar crafts a medallion that blocks Larry's visions them.
 As his son grows older, Bolivar enlists Larry's help in the creation of the first wave of Sentinels.
-Bolivar occasionally removes Larry's medallion so that he can secretly observe and record Larry's predictions about future mutants, and Larry accurately predicts the assassination attempt of Senator Robert Kelly.
+Bolivar occasionally removes Larry's medallion so that he can secretly observe and record Larry's predictions about future mutants.

-Larry is skeptical of his father's hatred of mutants, until the night Madame Sanctity returns to the past.
-Tanya hopes to change the future by stopping her father's creation of the Sentinels, but is thwarted by Rachel Summers.
-Rachel successfully prevents Larry from witnessing the psychic duel that ensues, but cannot hide the physical damage caused by the fight.
-This convinces Larry that dangerous mutants do exist.